junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

 3. Create component documentation for each completed component
 4. Update the main roadmap when a phase is completed

+## Using LLD References Effectively

+The LLD references in the implementation roadmap are critical to successful implementation:

+1. **Before starting a phase:** Read all referenced LLD documents thoroughly to understand the design details
+2. **During implementation:** Refer back to specific sections of LLD documents when implementing related features
+3. **When facing challenges:** Check if the LLD documents provide guidance on how to address similar issues
+4. **During review:** Verify that your implementation follows the patterns specified in the LLD documents
+5. **For documentation:** Reference the LLD documents in your component documentation to maintain traceability

 ## Final Notes

 - Always prioritize following the standard implementation cycle